 - Ankur Garg started his journey as an IAS in the year 2003, in the period between 2003 to 2006 he was posted in the junior scale.

-- By the end of the year 2007, he was promoted as the district session judge for law and justice, for a tenure of 2 years
+- By the end of the year 2007, he was promoted to the district session judge for law and justice, for a tenure of 2 years

 - By the end of his tenure in the year 2009, Ankur served as the secretary to the governor.

-Postings after the year 2013 were more challenging to IAS Ankur.
+Postings after the year 2013 were more challenging for IAS Ankur.

 |Managing director||2013 – 2014||Power and energy supply|

 |Deputy Commissioner (In the southwest region)||2014 – 2016||District admin, land revenue/ MGMT|

 - Ankur Garg also held many important positions in Delhi, Chandigarh, and Arunachal Pradesh as well.